rocky-linux/documentation/docs/gemstones/git/00-gh_cli_installation.md

 ## Additional Information (Optional)

-- GitHub CLI provides various commands like `gh repo clone`, `gh pr create`, `gh issue list`, and so on.
+- The GitHub CLI provides various commands, such as `gh repo clone`, `gh pr create`, `gh issue list`, and so on.
 - For more detailed usage, refer to the [official GitHub CLI documentation](https://cli.github.com/manual/).